Getting Started With Your Orthodontic Treatment

 Below are just a few examples:

-- How long will it take to make my teeth straight?
+- How long will teeth straightening take?

-- Are there different options for treatment?
+- Are there different types of braces options?

-- How much should I expect to pay for my treatment?
+- How much should I expect to pay for my orthodontic treatment?
 Are there different options for payment that will be discussed ahead of time?

 - Will insurance cover treatment?